Image of man walking a tightrope while a hand holding a pair of scissors prepares to cut the tightrope in front of him.

 The targeted alteration of my content promoting in-house infrastructure aligns with the sabotage category, as it seeks to compromise the organization’s strategic approach to cybersecurity.

-Learn more in my article, A Deep Dive into Subtle Sabotage in Web Hosting Environments.
+Learn more in my article, Subtle Sabotage in Web Hosting Environments.

 Motivations Behind the Sabotage